 How high is up?

 If history is a guide, we should soon see rising prices again.
 Then the incessant question will be how much higher will prices go?
-The Optimist's possible price projection for 2007 seems like a reasonable guess, but the charts offer calculated numbers that are worth considering.
+The Optimist's External link opens in new tab or windowpossible price projection for 2007 seems like a reasonable guess, but the charts offer calculated numbers that are worth considering.
 By extending the line of highs from 2001 into the spring of 2007, we find that silver could trade above $17 and gold could be higher than $800.
 Those possible price targets on a logarithmic chart will increase exponentially with additional time to the new highs ahead.

 A bullish moderation